e76971072/HTML-TAG-CHECKER/README.md

 2) Create a stack to store all the opening tags.
 3) Pop the stack if found closing tag to check if both match:
 4) Example: <title> vs <title/> not match because single sided. < body > vs </ body > is match
-5) Checking for special cases such as ignore if it is a comment ....etc
+5) Checking for special cases to ignore if it is a comment ....etc